ThinkRedstone/Campaign/gods.md

 Maybe: He is a "little brother" figure to Naru, which views him in a gentler light compared to the other gods.

-Symbol: A crescent turned on its side to look like the setting sun.
+*Symbol*: A crescent turned on its side to look like the setting sun.

-Colors: Gold and Blue
+*Colors*: Blue and Gold

 ## Sraqtat

 The lawful good Spider God of Fate.
 He strings a web connecting all, and gently tugs the strings to lead to favourable outcomes.

-Symbol: A golden spider web.
+*Symbol*: A golden spider web.

-Appearance: A normal sized golden spider.
+*Appearance*: A normal sized golden spider.

 ## Isoi
 The goddess of coin, and those who worship it.
 Patron of the merchants who rob you by day, and the thieves who steal from you by night.

-Symbol: A coin with the imprint of a smiling maiden.

-True Blade: A dagger with a silver blade and a golden handle, with a golden coin imprinted on the base of the blade.
+*True Blade*: A dagger with a silver blade and a golden handle, with a golden coin imprinted on the base of the blade.
 Currently in possession of Naru, after Th'el and his gang stole it from Isoi's church and sold it.

+*Symbol*: A coin with the imprint of a smiling maiden.

+*Colors*: Purple and Gold

 ## Naru